Fire Safety Information

 And just like your smoke alarms, CO alarms need regular testing and maintaining too.

 But even if you don’t have any of these potential carbon monoxide sources, you should still have an alarm.
-CO has been known to seep through the walls, floors, and ceilings of neighbouring homes.
+CO has been known to seep through the walls, floors, and ceilings of neighbouring homes or apartment blocks

 Should your CO alarm sound, it must be taken seriously.
 The first course of action is to open all doors and windows for ventilation and get everyone out to safety.